Tronji

-Tronji is a CG animated children's TV series and a multiplayer online game, produced in the United Kingdom and aimed at children aged six to nine years.
-It was commissioned by CBBC, produced by Ragdoll Productions (their first CBBC-only production for years since Teletubbies) and was distributed globally by BBC Worldwide.
+Tronji is an animated children's television series and a multiplayer online game, produced in the United Kingdom and aimed at children aged six to eight years.
+It was commissioned by CBBC, and produced by the joint venture Ragdoll Worldwide.
 Andrew Davenport devised the television format for Tronji, created the key characters and is the series producer.
 Anne Wood had the original concept for Tronji and was the initial producer.

-The TV series launched on CBBC in May 2009, and the Beta version of the online game is available to download.
+The TV series launched on CBBC on 11 May 2009, together with an online game.
+A total of 30 episodes were broadcast.

-Story
+Plot

-Tronji takes place in the CGI-animated universe of Tronjiworld, where creatures known as Tronjis live happily.
-However, all of that changed when Tronjiworld was struck by a natural disaster, known simply as "Wobble", which caused immense destruction to Tronjiworld by draining away its colour and happiness and causing all Tronjis to cry, and even separated several parts of it away into an area known as The Gap, which is a space-like void filled with asteroids.
+Tronji takes place in the animated universe of Tronjiworld, where creatures known as Tronjis live happily.
+However, all of that changed when Tronjiworld was struck by a natural disaster, known simply as "Wobble", which caused immense destruction to Tronjiworld by draining away its colour and happiness.

-Each episode follows the Great Eek summoning three children from Peopleworld (the Tronji name for Earth) and enlisting their help in reaching the saddest part of the broken pieces of Tronji and repair the damage done using their special skills, whilst the Great Eek and Tronji-O locate Tronji-I in Peopleworld, who usually materializes within an unhappy situation, in which the Great Eek and Tronji-O will use gem power from the children to fix the situation and therefore use Double Happiness to return the broken pieces back together.
+Each episode follows the Great Eek summoning three children from Peopleworld (the Tronji name for Earth) and enlisting their help in reaching the saddest part of the broken pieces of Tronji and repairing the damage done using their special skills, whilst the Great Eek and Tronji-O locate Tronji-I in Peopleworld, who usually materializes within an unhappy situation, in which the Great Eek and Tronji-O use gem power from the children to fix the situation and therefore use Double Happiness to return the broken pieces back together.
+In the middle of the episode, when the first helping child's gem colour is released, Tronji-O and The Great Eek use that gem power to initiate a swap, which solves the problem in Peopleworld but creates another problem in Tronjiworld.
+Before the children enter tronjiworld, they draw themselves as tronjis based on their skills which they can become with their gem power.